🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 print(f" Error: {abs(achieved_thickness - targets_plating['thickness']):.2f} μm")

-# Example 2: Anodizing process optimization
+# Example 2: anodizing process optimization

 print("\n=== Anodizing Process Optimization ===")